MaxCharlington/MaxCharlington/README.md

 compile time calculations.\
 Studied GoLang, independently mastered JavaScript/TypeScript.
 I'm fond of Web technologies.\
+Capable of smooth language and development environment switching.\
 Had teaching experience - was engaged in mentoring students and preparation for the role of a novice developer.\
 I have experience in the selection and assembling of PC hardware.